MS Mount Washington: MV Doris E

-The Doris E makes daily scenic island cruises and stops in the port of Meredith.
+The Doris E opened in 1962 makes daily scenic island cruises and stops in the port of Meredith.
 The Doris is 68 ft in length and has its own snack bar, drinks, and bathroom.
+The boat stopped operating and retired in 2021.

 MV Sophie C

-The Sophie C is 76 ft in length and was built by General Ship and Engine Works in East Boston, Massachusetts.
-She was christened "Sophie C" after Sophie Hedblom, wife of Carl Hedblom and mother of Byron Hedblom, owners of General Ship and Engine Works as well as the Winnipesaukee Steamship Corporation.
+The Sophie C opened in 1946 is 76 ft in length and was built by General Ship and Engine Works in East Boston, Massachusetts She was christened "Sophie C" after Sophie Hedblom, wife of Carl Hedblom and mother of Byron Hedblom, owners of General Ship and Engine Works as well as the Winnipesaukee Steamship Corporation.
 The vessel was built to offer service on Lake Winnipesaukee while the M/V Mount Washington was out of commission due to the U.S. government requisitioning her engines for the war effort.
 The Sophie C is the oldest floating post office (and only inland floating post office) in the continental United States, and is the fifth boat to deliver mail on the lake.
 It cruises daily except for Sunday, delivering the mail to island residents.